posm/posm.github.io/src/pages/about/index.md

 ![](workflow.png)

 POSM has been used for mapping in West Africa, Sri Lanka, Comoros, Ecuador, and Seattle.
 It also has potential for use as a secure data-sharing tool (e.g. local intranet for disconnected areas) and many other applications.
-Additional software can be integrated into the devices; <a href="mailto:contact@posm.io">contact us</a> for more information.
+Additional software can be integrated into the devices.

 ## Getting started

 Interested in using POSM?
 This site walks through all the steps for obtaining, setting up, and using the device.
-If you are not sure whether or not POSM is right for your project, you can <a href="mailto:contact@posm.org">contact us</a> and we can talk it through with you.
+If you are not sure whether or not POSM is right for your project, you can [contact us](https://twitter.com/awesomeposm) and we can talk it through with you.

 Please note that the POSM software is free and open-source; the American Red Cross developed this for its own projects but we are happy for others to benefit from it.
 We do not sell the devices, nor do we make a profit on the technology.